A dead tooth can happen to the best of us and it can happen in a variety of ways.

 - Dry mouth may occur due to certain medical treatments, medicines, or underlying diseases.
 So always consult a GP or a dentist regarding this complaint.

-- A strong association exists between the use of tobacco and the prevalence of oral diseases.
+- There is a strong association between the use of tobacco and the prevalence of oral diseases.
 Therefore, quit smoking as soon as you can.

 There is no single method that guarantees that you will never experience this issue in the future.
 However, these preventive measures can substantially reduce the risk.